Iltotore/ItemDataLib/README.md

 ### Step 3: Usage of CustomItemMeta
 Supported data:
-prmitives, String, UUID
+primitives, String, UUID
 - Reading
-To read metadata of an CustomItemMeta, call theses methods:
+To read metadata of a CustomItemMeta, call these methods:

 | Type | Method |
 |--|--|